philo-groves/kboot/README.md

 **x86_64 is the only currently supported architecture**

-## Examples

-Single Crate: https://github.com/philo-groves/example-kernel-kboot-ktest

-Workspace: https://github.com/philo-groves/example-kernel-kboot-ktest-multicrate

 ## Requirements
-- A Rust-based kernel
+- A Rust-based kernel using the [bootloader](https://github.com/rust-osdev/bootloader) crate
 - Docker

 Nothing else!
 You do not even need QEMU to be installed; it will be managed via Docker.

+## Features

+- Creates a bootable disk image
+- Runs the image in a Docker-based QEMU intance
+- An event log for tracking state between test groups
+- Restructures the line-by-line JSON from `ktest`:
+  - Counts for pass/fail/ignore are calculated
+  - Tests are grouped by module
+- Test history is packaged by timestamp
+- Automatically launches `kview` after testing

+## Examples

+Single Crate: https://github.com/philo-groves/example-kernel-kboot-ktest

+Workspace: https://github.com/philo-groves/example-kernel-kboot-ktest-multicrate

 ## Usage

 After being set up as a target runner, simple `cargo` commands may be used:

-`cargo run`: Builds the image and launches QEMU in normal mode `cargo test`: Builds the image and launches QEMU in test mode
+`cargo run`: Builds the image and launches QEMU in normal mode `cargo test` or `cargo hack test --workspace`: Builds the image and launches QEMU in test mode

 ## Setup